Life beyond Radford

 What does life look like for you now?

-I’m currently in Melbourne working as the Head of Learning Technologies across Caulfield Grammar School’s five campuses.
+I’m currently in Melbourne working as the Director of Learning Technologies & ICT at St Michael’s Grmmar School.
 This role continues to strengthen my deep passion for the education profession and build upon passions nurtured during my time at Radford College.

-Living in the inner south-eastern suburbs of Melbourne, I’m never too far away from an AFL (Essendon Bombers) game, live-music (arena or pub) or a quaint coffee shop.
+Living in the inner south-eastern suburbs of Melbourne, I’m never too far away from an Essendon Bombers game, live-music or a coffee shop.
 I like to keep physically active and equally enjoy quiet afternoons sitting at the piano or strumming a guitar.

 What’s your most endearing memory of Radford?